Git - Adding and Using Multiple Origins

 • Project tar file includes a copy of the license

-Making projects compatible with this checklist is a good idea even if they are hosted on other platforms.
+Making projects compatible with this checklist is a good idea even if you will host them on other platforms.

 Bitbucket